 This plant is absolutely gorgeous when swaying in the breeze.
 It almost seems to be dancing when moving back and forth on a windy Autumn day.
 In my experience I’ve found that during heavy rains this plant may be drooping heavily the next morning, only to recover a day later and once again stand tall.
-This plant is really an interesting ornamental grass to have a specimen, or dispersed in a backyard prairie or wildflower garden.
+I first grew this plant in 2017, and have watched them thicken up and mature into clumps that are about 3′ diameter.

 Big Bluestem Facts